Content warning, highlight the hidden text between the lines:

 "Hope so," Alicia replied.

 Miles flew by in silence.
 Apartments turned into houses, then mansions, and then manors.
-She turned off into a side street that led to an extravagant, swooping cul de sac of bare, grassy lots ripe for development.
+She turned off into a side street that led to a swooping cul de sac of bare, grassy lots ripe for development.
 Not another vehicle in sight.
 She refused to give Party Girl the privilege of wrecking her new-used car if she had to leave on a stretcher.

-Alicia got out of the car on an aching knee.
-The uncrowned champ traded her crutches for her MVP game hockey stick and a gym bag and limped out into the chilly night air.
-She locked the car door, then checked again to make sure.
-Three blocks to the Party Girl compound, and she leaned heavily on her hockey stick.
-Two blocks, and her knee ached with each step.
+Three blocks to the Party Girl compound, and she leaned heavily on her hockey stick with each step.
+Two blocks, and the dull throb turned into a persistent ache.
 There was 3rd and Artricanuse Circle.
 Christopher Michaels supposedly lived around here.
-One block, and Alicia's knee begged her to stop.
+One block, and Alicia’s knee begged her to stop.
 Ahead lay the pink wrought iron gate, thrown wide open to welcome in the production crew.
 She approached the front drive and tried to nonchalantly saunter past.

 Alicia shrugged.
 She may have received a call about a limo and hung up on it.
 Like she was falling for that.

-The floodlights shone like day on the Playground of Dreams.
-30 feet away, a stage with a commentary desk had been assembled for Helene to provide live commentary.
+Floodlights shone like day upon the Playground of Dreams.
+About 30 feet away, a stage with a commentary desk had been assembled for Helene to call the play-by-play.
 Allen was probably pulling double-duty at the Plunj running the commentary desk and backstage.
 Sabrina really did complete them.
-She saw Helene directing traffic from center-stage, wearing a red suit and crisp, white tailored shirt that stood out against the night sky.

 "Um-" said the accidental pedestrian.
 "Oh."
 Helene waited, seeming to expect an explanation.
 Too bad about that.
 "Is the match starting soon?"
 Alicia asked.